pranavj1001/pranavj1001/README.md

 ### Hi there 👋

 I'm a Senior Software Engineer from Mumbai, India.
-I can develop a web, mobile and desktop application.
+I can develop a web, mobile, and desktop application and lift a 110kg deadlift.
 My interests lie in learning new technologies, trying out pc games, cooking and exercising.

 🔭 I’m currently working on a very cool project which I'll add here very soon... probably...